-Bo Dennis has been involved in farming since the day she graduated from high school.
-During her time in college, she went to school in the winter but spent her summers working on vegetable and animal farms.
-After working on these farms for four years, she came into the New Entry Farm Business Planning Course hoping to build up a plan for her own sheep farm, but took a different route after her graduation in 2012.
+Bo Dennis has been involved in farming since the day he graduated from high school.
+During his time in college, he went to school in the winter but spent his summers working on vegetable and animal farms.
+After working on these farms for four years, he came into the New Entry Farm Business Planning Course hoping to build up a plan for his own sheep farm, but took a different route after his graduation in 2012.

-She has been farming vegetables ever since, and has just completed her first year of independent farming on a ½ acre piece of land on a family-owned meat farm in Harpswell, Maine.
-She started a CSA with 10 summer members and 7 fall members, sells her crops at farmer’s market and at her farm store, and has a farm-to-school account with Harpswell Coastal Academy.
+He has been farming vegetables ever since, and independent farmed on a ½ acre piece of land on a family-owned meat farm in Harpswell, Maine.
+He started a CSA with 10 summer members and 7 fall members, sold his crops at farmer’s market and at his farm store, and had a farm-to-school account with Harpswell Coastal Academy.

-Though Bo decided not to pursue the sheep farm she intended to when she was in the New Entry course, she still uses the valuable skills that she learned in the course to run her vegetable farm.
-She says the most important takeaway she had from the course was her exposure to the business language, as well as learning how to write a farm business plan.
-She continues to sell her hand-spun wool and has improved her record-keeping to keep track of sales and spending to successfully manage both her wool and her vegetable business.
+Though at the time, Bo decided not to pursue the sheep farm he intended to when he was in the New Entry course, he still used the valuable skills that he learned in the course to run his vegetable farm.
+He says the most important takeaway he had from the course was his exposure to the business language, as well as learning how to write a farm business plan.

 After working as the farm manager and sustainable agriculture educator for Kennebec Community College's campus farm for several seasons, Bo has moved on to be MOFGA's New Farmer Programs Specialist.
 In this position, he works with journeyperson program and seeks to support the economic viability of sustainably minded farmers in Maine.
 He also now has his small sheep herd that he cares a lot about and is excited to work with!